michaelc-yu/michaelc-yu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi.
-I'm a software engineer.
-I'm also interested in deep learning, natural language processing, and neuroscience.
+I'm an AI research engineer.
+Interested in deep learning, natural language processing, and neuroscience.

 My research interest is broadly in building machines that think like humans.
 I plan to approach this by understanding and improving upon the reasoning capabilities of LLMs by drawing inspirations from cognitive neuroscience.